 As the workplace continues to evolve, technological innovation is never more than a half-step behind.
 With such a rapid pace of change in today's modern business environment, there is no shortage of new business challenges, either.

 Businesses realize that there are certain benefits to remote and hybrid workers, but on the other hand, organizations are faced with connectivity problems as they now need to connect these workers to those in the office.
-In fact, in 2023, 88% of workers said their meetings had at least one remote participant.
+In fact, in 2024, 86% of workers participated in hybrid meetings.

-The most common issues that workers report when it comes to video conferencing and hybrid meetings are audio issues/echo distortion, losing time due to technical difficulties, and not being able to see faces and therefore missing visual cues. e starting meetings.
-The best way to alleviate these problems is by selecting the best video conferencing camera.
+The most common issues that workers report when it comes to video conferencing and hybrid meetings are audio issues/echo distortion, losing time due to technical difficulties, not being able to see faces, and, therefore, missing visual cues.
+The quickest way to alleviate these problems is by selecting the best video conferencing camera.

 That said, not all cameras and video conferencing technologies are the same.
-That’s why we created this guide to understand which features present the best options for a video conferencing camera.
+That’s why we created this guide to help you understand which features present the best options for a video conferencing camera.

 Product developer Dan is unveiling his team's latest product release to managers across multiple office locations, but his entire audience is not able to attend the live demo.
 Rather than presenting grainy footage of the shiny new product, Dan's teammates are equipped with a 720-pixel resolution video conferencing camera.

 This provides the minimum resolution for a high-definition presentation resolution to show off his product in a new light.
 While 1080p or better could give an even sharper image, 720p is common for a video conferencing camera.
-The Meeting Owl provides video with 1080p resolution to fit your video conferencing needs, while the Owl Bar goes one step further with 4K resolution.
+The Meeting Owl provides video with 4K UHD resolution to fit your video conferencing needs, as does the Owl Bar.

 Dan believes that all coworkers should have a place at the table when it comes to business.
 He wants every member of the team who helped create his new product to be able to chime in and be heard during the live demo.